 Few would argue with the notion that building business relationships is critical in professional services.
-And while marketing efforts put toward pricing and service strategy, or articulation of a firm’s competitive position, their real advantage lies in the strength of their relationships.
+And while marketing efforts typically focus on pricing and service strategy, or articulation of a firm’s competitive position, their real advantage lies in the strength of their relationships.

-An important body of Hinge’s research, Inside the Buyer’s Brain, Third Edition, found that most buyers who are trying to select a firm rely heavily on a firm’s relevant experience and expertise.
+An important body of Hinge’s research, Inside the Buyer’s Brain, Fourth Edition, found that most buyers who are trying to select a firm rely heavily on a firm’s relevant experience and expertise.
 These factors are represented by two of the top three bars in the chart below.
 This makes intuitive sense — if buyers know you are an expert in your service area, they are more likely to buy from you.

 Just like any personal relationship, business relationships require continual maintenance.
 A mutual benefit and ongoing communication are important ingredients to success.
 In the long run, having close and trusting contacts will give you an edge, especially when other marketing tactics aren’t working.
 Here are 5 keys to building and maintaining business relationships: